Drafting with Style Part 1: Drifting Through the Signals

 Okay, so P1P2 Murder isn’t a signal but what about if you’re in pack 2?
 How do signals change based on what pack you’re in?
 So, P2P2 Cavalier of Gales is still a big signal that whoever is passing to you is not in blue (but this time, they might not be undervaluing the card – they might just have two good colours they don’t want to leave or be scared to pivot for the Cavalier) because well, if they were in blue, there is no card in the set you would pass Cavalier for.
 P2P2 Murder is still not a signal because again, what if they just opened a rare in their other colour, a rare powerful enough that they want to speculate on it over Murder or a card like Chandra, Novice Pyromancer that is about as good as Murder but in the colour they’re more invested in?
 All three of these examples can easily be the right thing for the other drafter to do and all of them work even if the other drafter is in black, because Murder is a good card but not an incredible bomb.

 So what about pack 3?
 Well, as you get later into a draft, signals become less important because you become more invested in your colours – abandoning one Murder for a great rare is much easier than abandoning Murder plus another six good black cards.
 By the start of pack 3, you probably have a reasonable idea of your colours so if you’re being cut by then, signals will help you less.
-Late in pack 3, signals are generally not useful at all – you are too committed to your colours for it to be a good idea to pivot at that point (I’ll describe what pivot means in a second) since you probably wouldn’t end up with enough playables and the promised value later in the draft that signals provide is no longer really there since there are only a few wheeling cards (cards that you’ve already seen and are coming round again) left.
+Late in pack 3, signals are generally not useful at all – you will generally be too committed to your colours to change them and have enough playables at that point and the promised value later in the draft that signals provide is no longer really there since there are only a few wheeling cards (cards that you’ve already seen and are coming round again) left in the draft.
 However, signals at the end of packs 1 and 2 can still be useful for pack 3 since you can pivot at the start of pack 3 if you see really good reasons to do so, know the colour is open and have enough playables in your other colour that you’ll still end up with enough.
 If one of your colours is weak by the start of pack 3, then you can still consider dropping it, even if you should do that a lot more often in pack 2.

 This is where I should talk about pivots a bit more – pivots are when you abandon a colour in favour of another colour at some point in the draft, and signals are one of the major reasons to pivot.
 As always, switching colours is much easier when you are less invested in them so pivots should happen all the time early in the draft and become rarer as it goes on.
 The same people or bots are passing to you in pack 3 as in pack 1 so if a colour is open in pack 1, that generally indicates it will also be open in pack 3.
 It’s not a guarantee since sometimes people do completely switch colours between packs 1 and 3 but it’s unlikely that enough people will switch that if a colour is very open in pack 1, it is completely closed in pack 3.
 That means that by taking the signals in pack 1 and planning for the possibility of being In that colour, if you do end up in that colour then you have the promise of that colour also being open in pack 3 and so you could receive a bunch of black much later than expected – so if you see a Murder p1p6 and then see a couple of other decent black cards later in that pack then you have good reason to believe that you will also see decent black cards coming to you late in pack 3.
 Even in pack 2, if a colour is very open and you are wheeling good cards in it, even though you are being passed to by people in the opposite direction for this pack, that is still a good indication that the colour is open and you might well be rewarded for being in it in pack 3 (though it still means less than in pack 1).
 Pivots are a little more complex than basic signals and will take practice to get right but they are crucial to implementing this style of drafting.